FAQ about employment at the DOC

 You should create a Job Cart in WISCJobs, and set up E-Notify.
 You will get an automatic email every time a position is published that matches your criteria in E-Notify.

 I haven't heard anything back about a position I applied for.

 You should check your job cart in WISCJobs for your exam score and whether your name was added to the interview list (certification).
 If you already interviewed for a position and are wondering about the status, you can contact the employing unit's human resources office and ask about the status of the position.

 I see in the job announcement that the Department of Corrections conducts background checks on applicants.
 Where can I verify the information on my record?
 You can verify your record by viewing yourself at the Wisconsin Circuit Court website and the Wisconsin Department of Justice website.
 There is a fee associated with the accessing your DOJ record.
 You can verify your Wisconsin driving record at the Wisconsin Department of Transportation website.
 There is also a fee associated with accessing your driver’s abstract.
 If you have ever held a license outside the State of Wisconsin, you should contact that state’s Department of Transportation to obtain your driver’s abstract.

 I see in the job announcement that the Department of Corrections requires licensure or certification for some positions.
 Where can I learn more?
-For education positions, you can visit the Wisconsin Department of Public Instruction or the Wisconsin Technical College System websites.
+For education positions, you can visit the Wisconsin Department of Public Instruction website.
+For Correctional Staff Certification, visit the Wisconsin Technical College System website.
 For healthcare positions, you can visit the Wisconsin Department of Safety and Professional Services website.